Opening Session (Tuesday, August 4, 11:00 a.m.–12:30 a.m.)

 Held by the National Operations Center of Excellence (NOCoE) and the U.S. DOT ITS JPO PCB program, six student teams will have spent six months working with industry and academic advisors to learn about potential ITS and TSMO solutions via online training programs.
 Working as a team, the students utilize their experience, education, and new coursework to develop a solution or suite of solutions to directly address the originally-defined challenge problem.

 During this session, each finalist team will give a 10-minute presentation in front of a panel of judges, where they’ll face questions and be expected to speak to the technical aspects of their solution.
-A team will then be selected as the 2020 Transportation Technology Tournament Winner and announced at the Tuesday Power Plenary session.
+A team will then be selected as the 2020 Transportation Technology Tournament Winner and announced at the Thursday Transportation and Equity Plenary session.

 This session will highlight current initiatives to improve rail grade crossing safety.
 The panel will highlight on-going grade crossing programs, complexities and challenges of traffic signal railroad preemption, combination low- and high-technology treatments for at grade crossings, and emerging technologies for alternative means of train detection.
 Solutions will be presented for both mainline (freight) rail, commuter rail, and light rail by rail owners and operators.